Frequently Asked Questions

 The Fund is regulated as a New York not-for-profit corporation and is required to file annual reports with the New York Attorney General’s Charities Bureau and the IRS.
 These reports are available to anyone on request.

 Additionally, the Fund will publish an Annual Report at the end of every calendar year detailing the year’s scholarship activities and accomplishments.
 The Report will include the names of all contributors, unless they prefer to remain anonymous.

-If you went to Adirondack as a child, you already know the answer.
-Simply stated, summers at Adirondack, as the song goes, mold young men and women.
-Chances are your birth-luck had a lot to do with your coming to Adirondack.
+If you went to Adirondack Camp as a child, you already know the answer.
+Simply stated, summers at Adirondack Camp, as the song goes, mold young men and women.
+Chances are your birth-luck had a lot to do with your coming to Adirondack Camp.
 That is, your family could afford to send you.

-Today, most great old camps like Adirondack have gone the way of real estate developments.
+Today, most great old camps like Adirondack Camp have gone the way of real estate developments.
 Meanwhile the cost of operating a camp has skyrocketed.
 Competition for the dwindling number of spots has grown even more intense.
-Camp is fully subscribed, thus making it harder and harder to assure a diverse camper body and to provide ample opportunities to less fortunate families.
+Adirondack Camp is fully subscribed, thus making it harder and harder to ensure a diverse camper body and to provide ample opportunities to less fortunate families.